dyhes/zulip/docs/testing/testing-with-django.md

 the design of our software.

-If you have worked on other Django projects that use unit testing, you will probably find familiar patterns in Zulip's code.
-This document describes how to write tests for the Zulip backend, with a particular emphasis on areas where we have either wrapped Django's test framework or just done things that are kind of unique in Zulip.
+If you have worked on other Django projects that use unit testing, you will probably find familiar patterns in Aloha's code.
+This document describes how to write tests for the Aloha backend, with a particular emphasis on areas where we have either wrapped Django's test framework or just done things that are kind of unique in Aloha.

 ## Running tests